Optical-Quantum-Communication-Theory/openQKDsecurity/README.md

 > [!IMPORTANT]
 > We strongly encourage you to run "testInstall.m" at this point to check for basic installation issues.

+## Updating

+- If you cloned the repository, fetch and pull changes to your local copy.
+Next, remove OpenQKDSecurity and all subfolders from your path, then add OpenQKDSecurity and all subfolder back to your path.

+- If you downloaded the repository as a zip file, back up any local files you added.
+Next, remove OpenQKDSecurity and all subfolders from your path, then delete the folder.
+Unzip the new version and add OpenQKDSecurity and all subfolder back to your path.

+Once again, we recommend you run "testInstall.m" to check for basic installation issues.

 ## Current Status
 Currently in this version of the software, we provide the following example protocols: